HolSeo/blog-app/README.md

 # blog-app

 ## Description
-MyBlogger is an application, built off React-Redux, that helps you create your own personal blog.
-You can write about anything and it will generate a public URL that anybody can view!
-Just sign up using your Google account to create your own blog.
+MyBlogger is an application built off React-Redux with Google Authentication using Firebase.
+MyBlogger helps you create your own personal blog.
+It will generate a public URL that anybody can view once you save your blog!

 ### Live Link on Heroku
 https://myblogger-seo.herokuapp.com/